okuvshynov/experiments/llama_duo/README.md

 2. You can fit a decent speculative model into memory, if you have an extra device.
 3. You are likely to find such speculative model (smaller size of the same family, quantization) and not have to retrain/tune model or its part.

+It is very experimental, with some improvements in progress.

 ## Dependencies

 1. [llama.cpp](https://github.com/ggerganov/llama.cpp)